Hillsborough County Sheriff Department

 These medical exams help to determine your phy6sical and mental suitability for the job.

 Step 5.
-Attend the New Hampshire Law Enforcement Training Academy
+New Hampshire Law Enforcement Training Academy Through the Police Standards and Training Council in Concord

 You will spend 14 weeks at the New Hampshire Police Standards and Training Council in Concord (you can go home on weekends).
 The military-style camp entails a rigorous schedule of classroom work, physical exercises, firearms training and simulated situations.